 About Blackened Seasoning:

 If you’re into New Orlean’s Cajun cooking, you’re probably familiar with all kinds of seasonings for Cajun, Creole or Blackened (sometimes called Blackening) spices.
 Depending on where you live you might be able to find some in your store.
 Emeril Lagasse, the famous Food Network Chef now known for his late-night infomercials has a line of seasoning, there’s Tony Chachere’s, always good, Zatarains, now owned by McCormick with a large line of products and a newcomer, Slap Ya Mama, that I’d buy just for the name.
 And that’s just a few!
 It seems every spice company has jumped on the bandwagon.

 As you start looking at the ingredients and recipes you’ll notice most are a combination of the same common herbs and spices in various proportions, although a few have their own special touches.
 It’s hard to go wrong, so you can use whatever kind of Cajun, Creole or Blackened Spice you want on this chicken – it’s all good as they say.

 I love to mix up my own seasonings and have quite a few on my site (see Spice Herb & Flavor Packet Substitutes) but for this chicken, I love Paul Prudhomme‘s Blackened Spice.
 The flavors don’t read as being muddy and herby like some seasonings.
 It just seems clean and spicy. but it’s not going to burn your mouth off.
 You can buy it or Make Your Own as I did.
 You’ll also be able to control the heat level; sprinkle on just a little if you’re not into a lot of heat (or serving children) and lay it on heavier if you love the burn.
-Keep in mind that the seasoning is hotter at first but after a day or so some of that heat level dissipates.
+Keep in mind that whatever the seasoning is used on is hotter at first but after a day or so some of that heat level dissipates.

 Making Grilled Blackened Cajun Chicken Breasts: